Keycapsss/Plaid-Pad/README.md

 |     |     |     |  E1 |   |     |     |     |     |
 `-----------------------'   `-----------------------'
 ```

+- Encoder E1 performs a tap on KC_F17 and KC_F18
+- Encoder E2 performs a tap on KC_F19 and KC_F20
+- Encoder E3 performs a tap on KC_F21 and KC_F22
+- Encoder E4 performs a tap on KC_F23 and KC_F24

+The F17-F24 keys are intended to be customized via [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) (OSX), or [AutoHotkey](https://github.com/Lexikos/AutoHotkey_L) (WIN).

 It's a great companion to the Plaid keyboard by [hsgw](https://github.com/hsgw/) and heavily inspired by it.

 * Keyboard Maintainer: BenRoe [Github](https://github.com/BenRoe) / [Twitter](https://twitter.com/keycapsss)